 - Optimal level diagnostics incorporating high-voltage testing

 From here, a complete visual inspection of your transformer and its controls will be conducted to confirm the reason(s) for its inability to operate effectively.
 You will receive a detailed transformer analysis report, and we will educate you on the benefits of transformer repair versus transformer replacement so that you can make an informed decision for your organization.
 This will include a timeframe quote in which you can expect your transformer to be repaired or replaced.
 If repairing your transformer is a viable option, then we will un-tank, transport and inspect your transformer at our modern transformer repair facility.
-Our transformer repair engineers and technicians will service, retrofit or upgrade your transformers noble and parts, accessories and other auxiliary equipment.
+Our transformer repair technicians will service, retrofit or upgrade your transformers noble and parts, accessories and other auxiliary equipment.
 To ensure that your newly repaired transformer can safely be placed back into service, our transformer repair specialists will perform an acceptance test prior to re-energizing.

 Transformer condition assessment